Comprehensive Pediatric Neurocutaneous Disorders Clinic

-Neurocutaneous syndrome is a broad term used for a group of genetic disorders that cause tumors or lesions in various parts of the body, including the brain, spine, nerves, bones, blood vessels and skin.
-These diseases are life-long conditions and require a continuum of care from many specialties.
+Neurocutaneous disorders are genetic conditions that cause tumors or lesions in various parts of the body, including the brain, spine, nerves, bones, blood vessels, skin and other organs.
+These are complex, lifelong conditions that require care from many specialists.

 - Neurofibromatosis Type 1 and Type 2

 - Tuberous Sclerosis (Complex)

 To make your clinic visit more efficient, please make sure that following items are faxed to (608) 263-0440 prior to your appointment:

 - Pertinent medical records

 - Pertinent laboratory results, pathology reports, radiology reports and copy of the radiology images in a CD-ROM or electronically into our PACS system

 - Any necessary insurance referral Comprehensive Pediatric Neurocutaneous Disorders Clinic

 Please contact our clinic coordinator at (608) 263-6420 and then push 3 when prompted if you have any questions about preparing for your appointment.
 Please contact our registration department at (608) 262-1400 or (800) 303-6114 with any change in address or insurance coverage.
 Contacting our registration department before your child’s appointment can help avoid delays.